hoefer-lab/bar-cycle/README.md

 - MS_KuchenBeckeretal_modelanalysis.m

-	ABC parameter estimation for the growth-progression model, based on the set of cycle correlations between related cells
+	ABC parameter estimation for the growth-progression model, based on the set of cycle correlations between related cells.
+Investigation of cell age and size homeostasis.

 - simulate_growth_progression.ml